RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 # Time-Series-Forecasting
+1) Plot the time-series.
+2)Check the stationary.
+3)Determine the parameter p or order of the AR model.
+4)Train the model.
 #### Autoregressive (AR) Models:
 Often you an forecast a series based solely o the past values (Yt).
 Called long-memroy models.
 ###### AR(p) model: